nisrinfrh/-Creating-an-executive-data-summary/README.md

 **"=IF(P2>2000,P2*5%,0)"**

 ![Screenshot (177)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/2a163590-1953-4425-b8bb-619706087d25)

+ **For TOTAL Q1 SALES**

 In cell B6, I created a SUMIF formula to sum the sales values for 2022.
 The sales values were in the

-Range R2 to R246.
-The criteria range was the range L2 to L246 .then I created a similar formula in
+"Order Total" column.
+The criteria  was in "Year"column.Then I created a similar formula in

 Cell C6 with the same cell ranges but changed the criteria to 2023.

-The syntax for the formula in B6 was:
+*The syntax for the formula in B6 was:*

 **"=SUMIF(L2:L246,2022,R2:R246)"**

-The syntax for the formula in C6 was:
+*The syntax for the formula in C6 was:*

 **"=SUMIF(L2:L246,2023,R2:R246)"**

 ![Screenshot (180)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/65152c7f-2bfa-41ce-82c6-74027091751a)

+**FOR Q1 MONTHLY TOTAL**

-*FOR THE YEAR 2022*
+*YEAR 2022*

 I created a SUMIFS formula to calculate the total for January in cell B12, February in cell B13, and March in cell B14.

 I added dollar signs to the R and K cell references so that the formula could be copied down.

-The syntax for the formula in B12 was:
+*The syntax for the formula in B12 was:*

 **"=SUMIFS($R2:$R246,$L2:$L246,"2022",K2:K246,1)"**

-The syntax for the formula in B13 was:
+*The syntax for the formula in B13 was:*

 **"=SUMIFS($R2:$R246,$L2:$L246,"2022",K2:K246,2)"**

-The syntax for the formula in B14 was:
+*The syntax for the formula in B14 was:*

 **"=SUMIFS($R2:$R246,$L2:$L246,"2022",K2:K246,3)"**

 ![Screenshot (181)](https://github.com/nisrinfrh/nisrinfrh.github.io./assets/157531427/b87f0fd0-a445-4641-b479-26d41fb473e6)

-*FOR THE YEAR 2023*
+*YEAR 2023*

 I did the same steps above  for the year 2023 in the cells C12, C13 ,AND C14.

-The syntax for the formula in C12 was:
+*The syntax for the formula in C12 was:*

 **"=SUMIFS($R2:$R246,$L2:$L246,"2023",K2:K246,1)"**

-The syntax for the formula in C13 was:
+*The syntax for the formula in C13 was:*

 **"=SUMIFS($R2:$R246,$L2:$L246,"2023",K2:K246,2)"**

-The syntax for the formula in C14 was:
+*The syntax for the formula in C14 was:*

 **"=SUMIFS($R2:$R246,$L2:$L246,"2023",K2:K246,3)"**